A critical look at the vibrational model for ^{92}Pd and comparison with ^{48}Cr: Closing Remark

 \section{Closing Remark}

-We here note that although it easy to see theoretically that the inclusion of odd $J$ pairing changes things relative to it's omission, it is easy by examining the limited experimental data to say that one has clear evidence of odd $J$ pairing.
-Our analysis indicates the 8$^{+}$ state is the first one that will clearly distinguish the importance of the components of the T=0 interaction, including odd J pairing.
+We here note that although it easy to see theoretically that the inclusion of odd $J$ pairing changes things relative to its omission, it is easy by examining the limited experimental data to say that one has clear evidence of odd $J$ pairing.
+Our analysis indicates the $8^{+}$ state is the first one that will clearly distinguish the importance of the components of the $T=0$ interaction, including odd $J$ pairing.
+We thank Kai Neergaard for useful comments.
+A more recent paper by Kingan et al. \cite{37} and its relation to ref \cite{27} is also relevant to the considerations that are in this work.